 The Cascade is formed by multiple levels adorned with fountains and modernist sculptures gracefully connected by huge staircases.
 The stairs themselves are decorated with several tiers of grass, flowers, and bushes, reminding us of a Babylon garden.
 All together it looks like an enormous spectacular modernist sculpture.

 The Republic Square is a beautiful square that took nearly 50 years to complete, though most of it was built in the 1950s.
-Yerevan is often dubbed as the pink city, and in the Republic, Square is easy to understand why.
+Yerevan is often dubbed the pink city, and in the Republic, Square is easy to understand why.

-You can easily spend a few hours at the Republic Square, as it is home to numerous landmarks, like the History Museum, the National Gallery and the Government House.
+You can easily spend a few hours at the Republic Square, as it is home to numerous landmarks, like the History Museum, the National Gallery, and the Government House.
 It is worth a visit both during the day and at night when it is all lit up.

 Pro tip: From early spring to late fall there is a fantastic fountain and light show that is accompanied by some great music of various genres.
-You can really have a nice time here people watching and listening to music.
+You can really have a nice time here with people watching and listening to music.

-2. Fly in the wings of Tatev and visit the Tatev monastery
+Fly in the wings of Tatev

 The wings of Tatev and the Tatev monastery are probably the best place to visit in Armenia.
 Or at least it was our favorite.
 They are located close to the city of Goris, 250 km from Yerevan.
-While there are day tours from Yerevan, we believe it’s a very long journey and it’s much better to do it in 2 days and being able to take your time.
+While there are day tours from Yerevan, we believe it’s a very long journey and it’s much better to do it in 2 days and be able to take your time.

-The wings of Tatev is considered to be the longest reversible cableway in the world with 5752 m.
+The Wings of Tatev is considered to be the longest reversible cableway in the world with 5752 m.
 The full journey takes about 12 remarkable minutes over the ravine of the Vorotan River.
-It’s the shortest, fastest and most dramatic route to the Tatev Monastery.
+It’s the shortest, fastest, and most dramatic route to the Tatev Monastery.
 Riding the cableway enables you to fly over the Vorotan Gorge and experience unforgettable views 320 meters above the ground.

-Besides building the world’s longest reversible tramway, the region is creating a net of hostels, local food traditions are being revived, touristic paths and museums created.
+Besides building the world’s longest reversible tramway, the region is creating a net of hostels, local food traditions are being revived, touristic paths, and museums created.

 Built during the 9th century this historical monument is one of the oldest and most famous monastery complexes in Armenia.
-Throughout medieval times, it played a central role in the country’s history as a vital scholastic, enlightenment and spiritual center.
+Throughout medieval times, it played a central role in the country’s history as a vital scholastic, enlightenment, and spiritual center.

 Besides its historical importance, visiting the Tatev Monastery offers an opportunity to see the wonderful Vorotan Gorge and how amazingly located these medieval monasteries were.
 Here you will notice the mighty fortress walls upon massive cliffs making it almost impregnable.
 Other important features you will notice during your visit are: